-Ralph is a leading expert in digital marketing and has more than 15 years of experience in consulting, specialising in digital strategy.
-Ralph has extensive experience with all relevant tools and techniques to improve online success: brand positioning, utilisation of social media and e-commerce performance solutions through onpage and offpage measures.
+Ralph is a leading expert in digital commerce and has more than 20 years of experience in consulting, specialising in digital strategy.
+Ralph has extensive experience with all relevant tools and techniques to improve online success: brand positioning, utilisation of social media and e-commerce performance solutions.

 Ralph holds an MBA and worked for market leading brands as a consultant and manager.
-He is also an active investor in start-ups focusing on advanced digital innovations such as big/smart data management, virtual/augmented reality or UX/strategy by design.
+He is also an active investor in start-ups focusing on advanced digital innovations such as big/smart data management or Retail-as-a-Service.

 Dr. Peter Baumgartner is a Sector Principal at Hampleton Partners where he heads our Industry 4.0 and High-tech Industrials practice.
 Peter brings operational expertise in industries with strong engineering content and has extensive experience of M&A in the sector.
 He was a partner and managing director at era AG, building the business from a €25 million vendor of electromechanical components into a global enterprise with over €100 million revenues serving the automobile, railway, white goods and smart home industries before selling it to Pulse Inc.

 Peter continued his career in industry as the president of the supervisory board of a large German engineering group, and is now on the board of a diversified group holding multiple manufacturing companies.
 Peter began his career in consumer products supply as a process engineer at Procter & Gamble.
 Peter holds a degree in mechanical engineering from the Technical University of Munich and a PhD from the Technical University of Karlsruhe.
 He is fluent in French, as well as English and his mother tongue, German.
 Peter is an avid hiker and bicyclist, and enjoys travelling the world.